homepage

 May 22, 2023

-What is Common Vulnerability Scoring System (CVSS)
+What is Common Vulnerability Scoring System (CVSS Score)

 CVSS stands for the Common Vulnerability Scoring System.
 It's a way to evaluate and rank reported vulnerabilities in a standardized and repeatable way.
 The goal of CVSS is to help you compare vulnerabilities in different applications – and from different vendors - in a standardized, repeatable, vendor agnostic approach.